antoniogarrote/levanzo/README.md

 Levanzo uses Clojure Spec, you will need the development version of Clojure 1.9 to use the library.

 An example implementation of the Markus Lanthaler's Issues API using MongoDB as the backend [can be found in the examples](examples/issues).
-The API console is deployed [here](http://antoniogarrote.com:8080/).
-The Triple Pattern Fragments client can be found [here](http://antoniogarrote.com:3000/).
+The API console for the demo is deployed [here](http://antoniogarrote.com:8080/).
+The Triple Pattern Fragments client for the demo can be found [here](http://antoniogarrote.com:3000/).

 ## Walkthrough